KitsuneDev/KitsuneDev/README.md

 <!--- END: NOX -->
 ## `> whoami` :sunglasses:
 Allo!
 I'm Lunae, and I'm 21 years old.
-I've been coding since I was 13, starting th Minecraft Mods.
-Nowadays, I do both coding and system administration, ranking Top 50 TypeScript and Top 10 developers in the US.
+I've been coding since I was 13, starting with Minecraft Mods.
+Currently, I work with both coding and system administration, ranking Top 50 TypeScript and Top 10 developers in the US and keeping my own server infrastructure operational.
-I'm originally Brazilian, but I currently live and work in the US.
+I was born in Brazil but currently reside in the United States.

-**Sanity Warning:**

-*Hey, most of the code in here is actually stuff I wrote when I was younger.*
-*Most of my recent code is stored in Private Repos due to internal integrations with proprietary infrastructure as part of ColBand's Care or my current company.
+*Note: Some of my code is stored in Private Repos.
 If you want to assess my skills, I suggest checking out [my profile on CodersRank, which includes private repos.](https://profile.codersrank.io/user/KitsuneDev)*

 <!--- JSX
 <codersrank-widget username="KitsuneDev"></codersrank-widget>